-- Roll and twist the dough: If you need a visual, watch the cheese bread video to see exactly how I do this step.
+- Roll and twist the dough: If you need a visual, watch the above video to see exactly how I do this step.
 Tightly roll the dough into a 15-inch log.
 Place the log on its seam.
 Using a sharp knife, cut the log in half lengthwise.
 I find a serrated knife works best.
 Criss-cross one half on top of the other half– forming an X. Tightly twist the two together.
 Pinch the outer edges to seal as best you can.
 Place in prepared loaf pan and cover with aluminum foil, plastic wrap, or a clean kitchen towel.
 (This step can get a little messy!)
 Allow the covered loaf to rest for 30 minutes.
 It will slightly rise during this time.

 - Adjust the oven rack to the lower third position.
 Place a baking sheet on the lower rack to catch any cinnamon/sugar that may drip down.
 Preheat the oven to 350°F (177°C).

 - For the cinnamon crunch topping: Whisk the melted butter, brown sugar, cinnamon, and flour together.
 Spoon over loaf right before baking.